WCYB-TV: Out-of-market cable carriage

 In recent years, WCYB has been carried on cable in multiple areas outside of the Tri-Cities media market.
-That includes cable systems within the Bluefield market in Virginia, the Lexington market in Kentucky, and the Asheville, Charlotte and Greensboro markets in North Carolina.
+That includes cable systems within the Bluefield market in Virginia, the Knoxville market in Tennessee, the Lexington market in Kentucky and the Asheville and Charlotte markets in North Carolina.
 According to Zap2it, WCYB has been carried on cable in College Grove, Tennessee, which is within the Nashville market.

 During the 1970s and 1980s through CATV, WCYB was once carried in Pikeville, Kentucky, Wilkesboro, North Carolina, and McDowell County, West Virginia.